yankay/scala-tour/scala-tour.md

 Actors are one of Scala's concurrent models.Users of Scala earlier than version 2.10 must install [http://akka.io/](Akka).
 An Actor is a like a thread instance with a mailbox.
-It can be created with system.actorOf, and using receive to get message, ! to send message.
+It can be created with system.actorOf: use receive to get a message and ! to send a message.
-This example is an EchoServer which can receive message then print them.
+This example is an EchoServer which can receive messages then print them.

 ```
 import akka.actor.{ Actor, ActorSystem, Props }